Background pattern

 Consult your doctor or pharmacist before starting to use Zyclara:

-• If you have autoimmune disorders.
+• if you have autoimmune disorders.

-• If you have had an organ transplant.
+• if you have had an organ transplant.

-• If you have an abnormal blood count.
+• if you have abnormal blood counts.

 General instructions during treatment